Qualcomm is talking a big game about 5G—in 2020 and beyond

 His vision, interpreted judiciously, adds to the argument to avoid shopping for a 5G phone until maybe this time next year.
 And even then, you’d better be ready for your experience of the next generation of wireless broadband to vary dramatically with your location.

-That’s not what much of the hype about 5G would lead you to believe—that it is this breakthrough development that will reformat the future.
+That’s not what much of the hype about 5G would lead you to believe—that this breakthrough development will reformat the future.
 The reality is more complicated, as Amon spent a lot of time emphasizing.

 Start with the frequencies 5G will use, which you can think of as a layer cake topped with millimeter-wave bands.
 These millimeter-wave bands will offer the fastest and most responsive connectivity: downloads exceeding one gigabit per second and latency below 10 milliseconds, performance traditionally confined to wired broadband.

-“Certain use cases in the smartphone will not be possible without millimeter wave,” Amon said.
+“Certain use cases in the smartphone will not be possible without millimeter-wave,” Amon said.
 He checked off such scenarios as cloud-hosted games that would bring the high-resolution graphics of gaming consoles, and cloud storage that would be functionally indistinguishable from flash storage on a smartphone.

-“Millimeter wave bandwidth and latency allow you to actually move storage to the cloud,” Amon declared.
+“Millimeter-wave bandwidth and latency allow you to actually move storage to the cloud,” Amon declared.

-But mm-wave 5G suffers from an exceedingly short reach, under 1,000 outdoor feet from cell site to smartphone—with indoor reception much dicier.
-On a national or a worldwide level, mm-wave 5G is years from being mainstream.
+But millimeter-wave 5G suffers from an exceedingly short reach, under 1,000 outdoor feet from cell site to smartphone—with indoor reception much dicier.
+On a national or a worldwide level, millimeter-wave 5G is years from being mainstream.
 Only U.S. carriers have adopted it so far, and they have yet to offer it outside parts of select cities.
 Filling in that patchy coverage will require setting up thousands of new cell sites.

 Cristiano Amon